ReinhartC/Parallel-RSA-on-Raspberry-Pi/README.md

 # Parallel RSA on Raspberry Pi

 ## Project Description
-This project is ...
+This project is

 ## Legend
 + [Builds](https://github.com/ReinhartC/Parallel-RSA-on-Raspberry-Pi/tree/master/Builds "Builds") are the implementations for the RSA Encryption and Decryption.
-The detail of the implementation for every build (Serial, Multithread, Parallel, or Both Parallel Multithread)
+The detail of the implementation for every build (Serial, Multithread, Parallel, or Both Parallel Multithread) could be seen there
-+ [Configurations](https://github.com/ReinhartC/Parallel-RSA-on-Raspberry-Pi/tree/master/Configurations) are tutorial to configure Raspberry Pi(s) to create a Parallel Raspberry Pi Cluster with MPICH
++ [Configurations](https://github.com/ReinhartC/Parallel-RSA-on-Raspberry-Pi/tree/master/Configurations) are a detailed tutorial to configure Raspberry Pi(s) to create a Parallel Raspberry Pi Cluster with MPICH

 <br><br>
 <p align="center">